tobiscode/disstans/README.md

 A peer-reviewed study is currently in the works (see _Using and citing this work_ below) that explains the concept, inner workings, goals, and successes of DISSTANS in detail.
-Until a manuscript can be published, please see the poster presented at AGU's Fall Meeting 2021 for an introduction to DISSTANS:
+You can find the preprint here:
 [Decomposition and Inference of Sources through Spatiotemporal Analysis of Network
-Signals: The DISSTANS Python Package](https://doi.org/10.1002/essoar.10509232.1).
+Signals: The DISSTANS Python Package](https://doi.org/10.31223/X56K9J).

 Furthermore, DISSTANS contains full code annotation, an API documentation, as well as tutorials and real-data examples that show the usage of the package.